Stem Cell Frequently Asked Questions (FAQ)

 When will insurance pay?

-We do not anticipate insurance companies to pay for stem cell procedures in the foreseeable future (e.g.. several years).
+We do not anticipate insurance companies to pay for cell procedures in the foreseeable future (e.g.. several years).

 Will you submit a claim anyway for me?